aaccurso/aaccurso.github.io/_posts/2017-07-01-my-react-app.md

 categories: react create-react-app react-scripts
 ---

-After working half a year with React and it's ecosystem, I though it was a good moment to analyze the things I'd like to take into account on future React projects.
+After working half a year with React and it's ecosystem, I thought it was a good moment to analyze the things I'd like to take into account on future React projects.

 These are mostly related with __custom build configuration and improvements__ over the default configurations that we get while using popular tooling.